 I was going to give examples of where I have personal knowledge of this, but whilst drafting this post I came across a number of articles online from the past few years and somehow think that you, dear reader, will be able to look through them and decide if a blind eye is being turned to this issue by government rather than having me tell you my view of it.
 I've placed the links below in a roughly chronological order:

-13th June 2005 BBC website report on the falling homelessness figures and SHELTERS comments on them
+website report on the falling homelessness figures and SHELTERS comments on them12th April 2006

 So who thinks that Gatekeeping is going on?